billyjhBSU/CS321_Cybersecurity/README-submission.md

 ## Reflection (Team member name: Adnan Maksic)
 I too struggled with this project.
 Some things could've been more clear and more concise, such as the readme but the one confusing thing is not understanding sqlite and how to implement cache.
+But that should not be to blame.
 Also, when looking at different forum posts such as stackoverflow for help, everyone has a different implementation of btrees.
 For an example, people would use different adts implemented in the node, or sometimes the btree itself which I thought was confusing; but I tried both and neither worked.
 It runs, not perfectly nor with the correct results, I think some further debugging is needed.